Economic Impact Resources for Workers & Businesses

 Washington Dept. of Commerce's Business Response Center is standing by to respond to your questions about workplace safety, Safe Start phases, relief programs, paid sick leave, unemployment, and more.

-The COVID-19 Info Series from the Tacoma-Pierce County Chamber of Commerce, Economic Development Board of Tacoma-Pierce County and Kitsap County brings together experts from all areas of government and business to help answer questions concerning the COVID-19 pandemic, every Monday and Wednesday at 11:00am, via webinar and phone.
+The COVID-19 Info Series from the Tacoma-Pierce County Chamber of Commerce, Economic Development Board of Tacoma-Pierce County and Kitsap County brings together experts from all areas of government and business to help answer questions concerning the COVID-19 pandemic, every Wednesday at 11:00am, via webinar and phone.
 The cumulative Q&A is captured in the FAQ on their South Sound Rapid Response page, where you can submit questions via Ask an Expert.